 Organising your studies

-This page contains useful information for organising your Bachelor or Master studies, including all required administrative procedures and how to go about your first days on campus.
+This page contains helpful information for organising your Bachelor or Master studies, including all required administrative procedures and how to go about your first days on campus.

 For further assistance, you can also write to the Study Advisory team.